jnqnfe/pulse-binding-rust/pulse-sys-mainloop-glib/README.md

 extern crate libpulse_mainloop_glib_sys as pulse_glib;
 ```

-Finally, fill in the `features` attribute of the dependency added above with the right compatibility
+Finally, fill in the `features` attribute of the dependencies added above with the right
-flag (listed within this crates’ toml file) to disable functionality for versions of the PulseAudio
+compatibility flags (listed within the respective crates’ toml files) to disable functionality for
-client library that are too new for you.
-(This crate targets the entire PA client C API, and you
+versions of the PulseAudio client library that are too new for you.
+(This compatibility layer
+targets the entire PA client C API, and you will naturally encounter problems where mismatching
-will naturally encounter problems where mismatching version support with the version of PA on your
+version support with the version of PA on your systems).
+See the overall project `COMPATIBILITY.md`
-systems).
-See the overall project `COMPATIBILITY.md` file for further details.
+file for further details.